What documents have to be available, who has to keep them available and where?

 - or at an Austrian subsidiary or parent company of the same company group.

-Special regulations apply when posting out mobile workers in the transport sector (siehe "LSD-BG - Aktuelles zum Transportbereich").
+Special provisions apply when posting mobile workers in the transport sector (see “Transport and posting“).

-When do the documents have to be kept available?
+When and how long do the documents have to be kept available?

 Employers or user undertakings not ensuring the physical availability of these documents or the availability in electronic form face an administrative penalty (fine).

-Especially the failure to keep the pay documents available is subject to heavy fines of up to EUR 20,000 or, in cases of repeated offence, up to EUR 50,000.
+Especially the failure to keep the pay documents available is heavily punished, with fines of up to EUR 20,000 or, in cases of repeated offence, up to EUR 40,000 being imposed.